 - Self-Consumption – by using solar power directly in your home you will reduce the amount of kilowatt-hours (kWhs) you need to buy off your retailer (Jacana or Rimfire).
 You currently pay ~27c per kWh in Darwin so this is very valuable.

 - Selling energy to the grid – surplus energy beyond the homes requirements can be sold back to the grid.
 The rate that they are required to pay, called the feed in tariff, has reduced to 9.3c per kWh in recent years meaning its not as valuable to sell energy back to the grid.

-This means, in order to maximise your financial return, you should size your solar system to meet your daytime energy needs rather than just putting as many panels on the roof as possible.
+This means, in order to maximise your financial return, solar panels Darwin customers should size their solar system to meet their daytime energy needs rather than just putting as many panels on the roof as possible.
 Your solar installation company should be able to help you understand this, however be careful as most solar salespersons are incentivised to sell you the largest system they can.

 You can use our Solar Choice Payback Calculator to play around with different system sizes and work out their financial return or take a look at some examples further down in this article.